Banksy takes credit for work at Oscar Wilde jail

-LONDON (AFP) - Street artist Banksy on Thursday (March 4) claimed responsibility for a painting on the wall of a former British prison that once held playwright Oscar Wilde.
+LONDON • Street artist Banksy on Thursday claimed responsibility for a painting on a wall of a former British prison that once held playwright Oscar Wilde.

 The artwork shows a prisoner escaping on a rope made of bedsheets tied to a typewriter.